 For more information about the VPN throughput and branch office VPN tunnel capacity available for each Firebox model, refer to the product datasheets: https://www.watchguard.com/wgrd-resource-center/product-resources.

-To illustrate this use case we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
+In this example, we present an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
 You can also scale up this solution to support additional offices, distribution centers, and small offices.

-The IP addresses for the sites in this configuration:
+The sample IP addresses for the sites in this configuration:

 Branch Office VPN Gateways

-The example configuration files contain branch office gateways defined for VPN connections between the Colocation Firebox and Fireboxes at the other sites.
+Create configuration files that contain branch office gateways defined for VPN connections between the Colocation Firebox and Fireboxes at the other sites.

 To see the branch office VPN gateways: